Charu-baskaran/Machine-learning-projects/README.md

 ## File Descriptions
 - `Cluster analysis.ipynb`: Jupyter Notebook containing the main code for the analysis.
 - `README.md`: Documentation file providing information about the project, installation, and usage.

----

-Customize the content based on your specific implementation and preferences.
-Ensure to include the actual dataset (`telco_customer_churn.csv`)